sohooo/droneops-sim/docs/enemy-detection.md

 If the variable is unset the default table name `enemy_detection` is used.
 In print-only mode this value has no effect.

-Currently the number of enemies and detection radius are fixed in code.
-Future versions may expose these as configurable parameters.

 ## Example Event